The Haunting Ruins of Beijing’s Old Summer Palace a.k.a. Yuanmingyuan

 One hour.
 That was all the time I had to venture beyond the conference venue and explore Beijing.
 The backpacker in me found it difficult to accept the reality of business travel.

 Luckily for me, the Old Summer Palace (圆明园; Yuánmíngyuán) was a brief taxi ride from my hotel.
-Since I’d visited the other major attractions on a school visit years ago, I wasn’t fussed about skipping them.
+Since I’d visited the other major attractions on a school visit years ago (including the UNESCO-listed Summer Palace or 颐和园), I wasn’t fussed about skipping them.

 (Any information on those places that I still remember is probably outdated.
 Feel free to read about them on other blogs if you wish.)